Skip to content

 The main component to remember when you seek financial compensation is the severity of the brain injury and its impact on your daily life.

-Because every accident and injury is unique, a lawyer cannot precisely predict the damages one may expect to receive.
+Most personal injury cases that involve a mild traumatic brain injury with a short period of unconsciousness followed by lingering headaches typically result in less compensation than a more severe injury with lifelong repercussions.
+But, because every accident and injury is unique, a lawyer cannot precisely predict the damages one may expect to receive.
 The specific facts and circumstances of the case will influence the money that an injured party may recover.

 • Pain and suffering beyond the original injury if you experience a loss of quality of life.
 The court may award damages for this after considering the nature and severity of the injuries, the victim’s age and quality of life, and the non-economic losses incurred from the injury.